yairEO/ToDo/README.md

-# EMC - Dashboard project - By Netcraft
+# ToDo - app demo

+using architecture